carbon-design-system/carbon-website-archive/src/content/guidelines/typography/overview.md

 - [Style](#style)
 - [Type Color](#type-color)

- When used properly, typography can help create clear hierarchies, organize information, and guide users through the product or experience.

 ## Typeface: IBM Plex

-Carbon uses the new open-sourced typeface, IBM Plex.
-It has been carefully designed to meet IBM's needs as a global technology company and reflect IBM's spirit, beliefs and design principles.
+Carbon uses the open-source typeface **IBM Plex**.
+It has been carefully designed to meet IBM's needs as a global technology company and reflect IBM's spirit, beliefs, and design principles.
 IBM Plex can be accessed and downloaded from the [Plex GitHub Repo](https://github.com/ibm/plex).

 <type-weight type="types"></type-weight>